monome/docs/norns/reference.md

 - connect to maiden and navigate to `norns.local/doc` in your browser
 - visit the [static API](https://monome.org/docs/norns/api/index.html)

-contributions to the script reference are welcomed + we are very grateful for any assistance covering these topics.

-have questions about how to contribute? please feel free to email `help@monome.org` and we can collaborate!

-many thanks to `@fardles` ([site](https://shelfordhill.com/site/home.html)) for building the reference pages for `er`, `fileselect`, `musicutil`, `textentry`, and `ui`.

 ## commands

 | Module                                 | Description                                                                         |